 So what is wrong with the GDP?

-The GDP hides big problems.
-It reports none of the trade revenues lost to unproductive economies (the USA loses $30 billion per day – 50% of their economy – unreported), none of the poverty created by housing bubbles, and it always reports a gain – even if that gain is just inflation, housing bubbles, and bank mortgages.
+The GDP reports none of the $4 billion in daily trade revenues lost to unproductive economies (the USA loses $30 billion per day – 50% of their economy – unreported), none of the poverty created by housing bubbles, and it always reports production – even if that gain is just inflation, housing bubbles, and bank mortgages.

-Record-high debt loads, record inequity, record homelessness, record world wars, conflicts and extremism, yellow jackets in Paris.
-These are not normal times – but what does the GDP say?
+Record-high debt loads, record financial inequality, record homelessness, record international wars, conflicts, and extremism, yellow jackets in Paris; these are not normal times – but what does the GDP say?
 The GDP says we are just fine.